DigiBP/Team-Bananas/README.md

 🔴 **TODO** deploy to-be process model (Didi) 🔴

 ### Google Form to Start the Process Instance

 🔴 **TODO** create google form to start process instance and connect with Camunda workflow engine (Didi) 🔴

+### Profiles of the internal candidates and questions for the precheck

+🔴 **TODO** internal candidates: prepare 20 different profiles of people (IT Manager, Engineer,...)
+(Gabriela) 🔴 🔴 **TODO** questions for the precheck (Gezim) 🔴

+Here are a few pre-screening questions that we can use for the precheck:
+1. Can you confirm your eligibility to work in [country/region]?
+2. Are you comfortable with the salary range provided in the job description?
+3. Are you available to work the required hours/schedule for this position?
+4. Are you willing to undergo a background check and/or drug test if required?
+5. Do you have any upcoming commitments or planned absences that may impact your ability to start working within the next [timeframe]?

+These questions can help the company gather essential information about each applicant's qualifications and compatibility with the job requirements.
+It can also help to narrow down the candidate pool before conducting in-depth interviews.

+### API Interfaces

+🔴 **TODO** sceleton of the user interface (openAI API) & connect with camunda API (Didi) 🔴 🔴 **TODO** Twitter API (Tim) 🔴
+🔴 **TODO** Google API (Gabriela) 🔴

 ----